-- During Uncle Max's visit, Max was asked whether he had kids and he says no as he wasn't married.
+- During Uncle Max's visit, Max was asked whether he had kids and he says no, he wasn't even married.
 Calvin asked what difference that made, prompting Max to mention that Calvin must watch a lot of TV, while Calvin's parents were shocked.

 - This strip◊.
 Not many non-German kids are expected to be familiar with the phrase "Jawohl, mein Führer!"